Posted on April 7, 2023

 In 1950, just under 20 percent of American homes contained a TV set.
 Ten years later, nearly 90 percent of homes contained a TV—and some even had color TVs.
 The number of TV stations, channels, and programs all grew to meet this surging demand.encyclopedia.com

-Ned LaRocca also has a credit on Leith Stevens 1953 score to the Marlon Brando movie “The Wild One.”
+Ned LaRocca also has a credit on Leith Steven’s 1953 score to the Marlon Brando movie “The Wild One.”
+The Los Angeles recording industry was growing by leaps and bounds in the 1950s.

-This record was a hit; released by Decca records, it remains Leith Stevens most well-known and well-regarded creation.
+This record was a hit, released by Decca records, it remains Leith Stevens most well-known and well-regarded creation.
 J. Ned LaRocca is credited as “Contractor” on the project.
 Per Discogs.com.
+As I understand, it was the first soundtrack entirely made up of Jazz music.

 Besides composing and conducting “The Wild One” soundtrack, Leith Stevens composed numerous scores for radio shows, movies and T.V. from the 1930s until his death in 1970.

-IMDB indicates that many of Stevens’ compositions go uncredited.
+IMDB indicates that many of Stevens’ compositions go uncredited as “stock music.”

-Category: 1950s, LA Locations, Popular Culture, Radio City, CBS, NBC, Robert Morgan Cotterell Tagged: #Gardena, 1032 Sycamore St., 1950 Census, 1950sLA, Defense Industry, Doris Day, Douglas Aircraft, Gardena, LA Recording Industry, Leith Stevens, Los Angeles History, Marlon Brando, Ned LaRocca Grandfather, Rise of TV, Robert Morgan Cotterell, SFV, Sherman Oaks, Stevens, Studio City, The Annex recording studio, The Wild One
+Category: 1950s, LA Locations, Popular Culture, Radio City, CBS, NBC, Robert Morgan Cotterell Tagged: #Gardena, 1032 Sycamore St., 1950 Census, 1950s LA, 1950s San Fernando Valley, 1950sLA, Christian Science Practitioner, Defense Industry, Doris Day, Douglas Aircraft, Gardena, LA Recording Industry, Leith Stevens, Los Angeles History, Marlon Brando, Ned LaRocca, Ned LaRocca Grandfather, Paige Young, Rise of TV, Robert Morgan Cotterell, SFV, Sherman Oaks, Stevens, Studio City, The Annex recording studio, The Wild One, Virginia LaRocca

 Posted on May 6, 2020

-Phone directories list a Frank LaRocca and wife Rose in Los Angeles.
-The couple resided at 2303 Gatewood.
+1931 and 32 Los Angeles phone directories list Frank LaRocca and wife Rose in Los Angeles.
+The couple reside at 2303 Gatewood.

-Ned, his wife Virginia LaRocca and their 9-year-old daughter Donna, joined Frank and Rose in Los Angeles.
-The family moved into a house located at 2234 Shoredale Ave. located about two blocks away from Frank and Rose on Gatewood.
+Ned, his wife Virginia LaRocca and 9-year-old Donna, join Frank and Rose in Los Angeles by 1934.
+The family moved into a house located at 2234 Shoredale Ave.
+It’s located about two blocks away from Frank and Rose on Gatewood.

 Brothers Frank and Ned LaRocca are listed as “music teachers” in the LA phone directory in the mid–1930s.

-1937: According to his death certificate, Frank is admitted to Methodist Hospital with peritonitis/perforated duodena.
-After one week in the hospital, Frank dies, having contracted pneumonia two day previous.
+According to his death certificate, Frank is admitted to Methodist Hospital with peritonitis/perforated duodena.
+After one week in the hospital, Frank dies there, having contracted pneumonia two day previous.

 The National Broadcasting Company originally used the phrase Radio City to describe their studios at Rockefeller Center in New York City.
 When NBC opened their new Hollywood studios at Sunset and Vine in 1938, they placed the words Radio City prominently on the front of their new building.
 However, the area between Hollywood Boulevard and Sunset Boulevard on Vine Street became known as Radio City for tourists and locals alike who visited the many radio studios and radio themed cocktail lounges and businesses in the area.radiocityhollywood.com